citp/privacy-policy-historical/n/ni/nim/nimsoft.com.md

-> *The following text is extracted and transformed from the nimsoft.com privacy policy that was archived on 2011-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110630093716id_/http%3A//www.nimsoft.com/legal) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nimsoft.com privacy policy that was archived on 2011-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111209055846id_/http%3A//www.nimsoft.com/legal) for the most accurate reproduction.*

-# Nimsoft Unified Management | Nimsoft Privacy & Security Policy | Nimsoft Unified Manager
+# Privacy and Security Policy − Nimsoft

 ## Your Privacy